 Consider; This was supposed to be an arrest, not an execution.

 Crouch Sr is no longer the head of the Department of Magical Law Enforcement, and Amelia Bones has a very good track record for fairness.
 The wizarding world also hasn’t been at war for over a decade.
-Even a suspected Death Eater ought to be entitled to a proper trial.
+Even a suspected Death Eater ought to be assured of a proper trial.

 An Azkaban escapee, however, is not.